Sweet Nothing (film)

-Sweet Nothing is a 1995 drama film directed by Gary Winick and starring Michael Imperioli, Mira Sorvino and Paul Calderón.
+Sweet Nothing is a 1995 American drama film directed by Gary Winick and starring Michael Imperioli, Mira Sorvino and Paul Calderón.
 The film was inspired from real-life diary pages found by the filmmakers in a Bronx apartment.

 Plot

 After his wife Monika gives birth to his second child, Angel goes out to celebrate.
-Angel’s friend Ray offers him his first hit of crack cocaine and he gets hooked on the drug.
+Angel's friend Ray offers him his first hit of crack cocaine and he gets hooked on the drug.
 With the hesitant support of Monika, Angel decides to deal drugs for a short period to get the family out of debt and afford nice things for them.
-However, as Angel’s addiction grows, his involvement in dealing increases, with his family taking the toll.
+However, as Angel's addiction grows, his involvement in dealing increases, with his family taking the toll.